Germany's DAX hits new record highs as European shares rise

 Siemens was one of the top performers on the DAX,

-buy assets from Lafarge and Holcim as they try to win regulatory
+agreed to buy assets from Lafarge and Holcim as they seek to win

 Reserve's two-day meeting beginning on Tuesday.